William7786/Password-Generator/README.md

 Then I added the variable Characters and added it to my for statement.
 I also had to add value to the password variable to fix the issue I had earlier with the password display box.
 I created a New alert box and all the prompts I need.
+Had to remove some of the prompts to limit confusion.